CongducPham/LowCostLoRaGw/README.md

 	> sudo ./lora_gateway

 With the Arduino IDE, open the Arduino_LoRa_Ping_Pong sketch compile it and upload to an Arduino board.
+Check your radio module first, see "Connect a radio module to your end-device" above.

 The end-device runs in LoRa mode 1 and has address 8.
 Open the Serial Monitor (38400 bauds) to see the output of the Arduino.
 It will send "Ping" to the gateway by requesting an ACK every 10s.
 If the ACK is received then it will display "Pong received from gateway!" otherwise it displays "No Pong!".

 Note that in most operational scenarios, requesting ACK from the gateway is costly.
 Look at the next examples to see how we usually send data without requesting ACK.